Numerical simulations of the formation behavior of explosively formed projectiles

 DOI:

-The present research is an effort to study the effect of metal casing thickness, type of metal used for casing, explosive type, liner thickness, type and configuration on the formation of EFP.
-Effectivness of an EFP is studied in terms of final velocity and shape of formed penetrator.
-The study is carried out by performing a number of simulations by using explicit finite element (FE) hydrocode ANSYS/Autodyn.
+The present research is an effort to study the effect of metal casing thickness, type of metal used for the casing, explosive type, liner thickness, type, and configuration on the formation of EFP.
+The effectiveness of an EFP is studied in terms of the final velocity and shape of the formed penetrator.
+The study is carried out by performing a number of simulations using explicit finite element (FE) hydrocode ANSYS/Autodyn.

 Downloads